 We arrive in Cagliari and drive to Alghero.

-Our first stop is the Museum at Sassari, where there are excellent collections of Nuragic and other antiquities including Neolithic figurines, ceramics and some fine bronzetti.
-After lunch we visit Monte d’Accoddi, an impressive Prehistoric temple site.
+Our first stop is the Monte d’Accoddi, which is an impressive Prehistoric temple site.
+After lunch we visit the Museum at Sassari, where there are excellent collections of Nuragic and other antiquities including Neolithic figurines, ceramics and some fine bronzetti.

 We visit the Nuragic settlement at Palmavera, one of the more elaborate Nuragic complexes dating to the 15th -14th century BC.
 Into the countryside to visit Pre-Nuragic tombs at Anghelu Ruju.
 Here are 36 chamber tombs, evidently in use over a long period of time, of varying form and size and containing numerous burials.
 Free time to wander through the shops or take an aperitivo in the delightful centre of Alghero, a very pretty harbour town.

 To Santu Antine, to explore one of the most complete towers, with three internal storeys and originally a protruding parapet on the top.
 Continue to the nuraghe at Losa, a great two-storey tower which stands alone on an island plain.
 On to the hill town of Dorgali.

 All day adventure in 4x4s: Morning at S’Ena e Thomes, a fine example of a megalithic chamber tomb unique to this island, having a curved facade of megaliths which suggests a backdrop for ceremonies held in an open forecourt.
 Continue to Su Tempiesu which consists of a single monument, a sacred well, finely built in ashlar blocks, with a superstructure in the shape of a small house.
 The site is reached via a winding road, heading up into the hills.
 We journey to the town of Orune and beyond to a wooded valley with views of a distant mountain range.
 Afternoon visit to Sa Sedda e Sos Carros.